Flowerz-IL/FlowerzAPI/README.md

 ##### Properties
 * id : *String*-- The Order's id.
 This attribute is generated automatically.
 * UserId: *String*-- The id of the user who registered the order.
-* frequencyWeeks: *Number* -- The weekly frequency desired by the user
+* frequencyWeeks: *Number* -- The weekly frequency desired by the user.
 * startDate: *Date* -- The First date for the order delivery.
 * nextShippingDate: *Date* -- The next date for the order delivery.
 * orderCategory: *String* --The order's type of category.